SAP-samples/cap-local-development-workshop/exercises/00/README.md

 If you already have or can install git, Docker Desktop (see [footnote 1](#footnote-1)) and VS Code on your machine, then this option may be for you.

-- Ensure Docker Desktop is running (and if you have a context set, ensure it points to the local engine) (see
+- Ensure Docker Desktop is running (and if you have a context set, ensure it points to the local engine)
 - Check that you have the [Dev Containers] extension installed in VS Code
-- Clone this repo `git clone https://github.com/SAP-samples/cap-local-development-workshop`
+- Clone this repo using `git clone https://github.com/SAP-samples/cap-local-development-workshop`
 - Open the directory containing the clone with VS Code, for example like this: `code cap-local-development-workshop`, or via the VS Code menu
 - Choose to "Reopen in Container" when asked:
   ![reopen in container dialogue box](assets/vscode-reopen-in-container.png)